kubernetes-sigs/wg-policy-prototypes/policy-report/kep/README.md

 -->

 #### Story 1

-As a Kubernetes admin, I would like to use multiple tools to consistently enforce policies, rules and compliance across my Kubernetes clusters, and I would like to have a standard API across this tooling, So that I can efficiently manage my Kubernetes environments.
+As a Kubernetes administrator, I use multiple CNCF projects and tools for security and compliance and would like to have a standard reporting API across these tools.

 #### Story 2

-As a Kubernetes tools developer, I would like to have a standard API to build tools for Kubernetes policy, governance and compliance.
-Having a standard API makes the interoperability amongst the tools more reliable, so that I can focus on refining the tools with confidence.
+As a Kubernetes developer, or a CNCF project developer, I want a standard API to publish reports, so I can leverage common management tools for visibility, governance, and compliance.

+#### Story 3

+As a Kubernetes management tool developer, I want to use a common API to retrieve policy results, scan results, vulnerability findings, or other reports across my clusters.

 ### Notes/Constraints/Caveats (Optional)